-American legislators had copied, or adapted, a good portion of these excises for their own statutes, by the time of the Civil War.
+American legislators had copied, or adapted, a good portion of these excises for their own statutes by the time of the Civil War.
 One of these excises, which wasn’t used until the Civil War, and was the last and ninth on Blackstone’s list, was the Office Duty.
-That’s what it was called in Blackstone’s day, but the Americans, one hundred or so years later, would choose to call it an Income Duty (or later, Tax) for reasons rendered obvious herein.
+That’s what it was called in Blackstone’s day, but the Americans, one hundred or so years later, would choose to call it an Income Duty (or later, Tax) following the British name change to Income Tax during the Napoleonic Wars.
 Different name, same tax.
 And significantly, the same simple tax that today fills thousands of pages of the IRC with impenetrable legalese, that you have been told your whole life you’ll never possibly understand, can actually be easily understood by reading what those who handsomely benefit from your ignorance have conveniently hidden from you by omission--Blackstone’s ninth excise:

-Dowell continues the story with Addington’s Property and Income Tax, 1803-06, which remedied the faults of Pitt’s tax by providing for ‘stoppage-at-source.’
-The evolving office duty, again a part of a comprehensive property and income tax statute, was expressed in Schedules C and E. Dowell helpfully summarizes them:
+Dowell continues the story with Addington’s Property and Income Tax, 1803-06, which remedied the faults of Pitt’s tax by providing for ‘stoppage-at-source’, on the direct tax portions of the taxation measure.
+The evolving office duty, again labeled as an income tax and made a part of a comprehensive property and privilege tax statute, was expressed in Schedules C and E. Dowell helpfully summarizes them:

 “Schedule C, the tax on fundholders, in respect of profits arising from annuities payable out of any public revenues…"